David Lynch: The Art Life

 David Lynch: The Art Life is a 2016 documentary film directed by Jon Nguyen.
-The film follows director David Lynch's upbringing in Montana, Washington State, and Idaho, his initial move to Philadelphia to pursue a career as a painter, to the beginning of the production of Eraserhead.
+The film follows director David Lynch's upbringing in Montana, Washington State, Idaho, and Virginia, his initial move to Philadelphia to pursue a career as a painter, to the beginning of the production of Eraserhead.

 Production

 David Lynch: The Art Life was made over four years as the filmmakers filmed and recorded over 20 conversations with Lynch at his home.
 The staff of the film had previously collaborated on making the film Lynch One, which was about the making of Inland Empire.

 The film received production through a Kickstarter campaign.

 Release

-Prior to the films premiere, Film Constellation purchased the world sales rights to The Art Life.
+Prior to the film's premiere, Film Constellation purchased the world sales rights to The Art Life.

 David Lynch: The Art Life premiered at the 73rd Venice International Film Festival on September 4, 2016.
 The film received a limited release domestically on March 31, 2017.

 The film was released on Blu-ray Disc by The Criterion Collection.